Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Global smooth solutions of stochastic HNSEs via scaling limit

 \begin{proof}[Proof of Proposition \ref{prop:scaling_limit_HNSE_reduction} -- Sketch] The argument of the current proof follows essentially the one in the proof of \cite[Theorem 1.4]{FL19} (see also \cite[Proposition 3.7]{FGL21} and \cite[Theorem 6.1]{A22}).
 Thus, we only provide a sketch.
-In the following, we show that for each (not-related) subsequence of $v^n$, we can find a further subsequence for which \eqref{eq:scaling_limit_HNSE_reduction} holds.
-This proves the claim of Proposition \ref{prop:scaling_limit_HNSE_reduction}.
-Without loss of generality, we assume $ r_0>r $ and we fix $0<T<\infty$.
-By Ascoli-Arzel\'a theorem and standard interpolation arguments, it is clear that, for all $r_0<\g(1-2/p)$ and $r_1,s_1>0$, the following embedding is compact
+Without loss of generality, we assume $r_0\geq r$.
+In the following, we show that for each (not relabeled sub)sequence of $(v^n)_{n\geq 1}$, we can find a further subsequence for which \eqref{eq:scaling_limit_HNSE_reduction} holds.
+Let $0<T<\infty$ be fixed.
+By the Ascoli-Arzel\'a theorem and standard interpolation arguments, it is clear that, for all $r_0<\g(1-2/p)$ and $r_1,s_1>0$, the following embedding is compact

 Now, let $(\theta^n)_{n\geq 1}$ be as in \eqref{eq:choice_theta_n}.
 By Theorem \ref{t:HNSEs_cutoff_global}\eqref{it:HNSEs_cutoff_global_2} and \eqref{eq:time_regularity_estimate_2} in Lemma \ref{l:time_regularity_estimate}, there exists $s_1,r_1>0$ such that